bcgov/aps-infra-platform/documentation/guides/prom-query.md

 ### PromQL

-Check out the [Prometheus documentation](https://prometheus.io/docs/prometheus/latest/querying/basics/) for the basics of forming PromQL queries.
+Check out the [Prometheus querying documentation](https://prometheus.io/docs/prometheus/latest/querying/basics/) for the basics of forming PromQL queries.

-[This video](https://youtu.be/hvACEDjHQZE) is also useful for learning PromQL basics.
+[This video](https://youtu.be/hvACEDjHQZE) is also a good introduction.

 ## Grafana and Additional Queries